The Corporate Finance Jobs Hierarchy at a Fortune 500 Company: From Analyst Monkey to CFO

 You start to feel desperate, when out of the blue a friend calls.
 “I have a job for you, it’s a Corporate Finance Analyst position at a Fortune 500 company, what do you say?”

-You answer without even thinking: “Are you joking?
+You answer, tongue in cheek, “What is corporate finance?”.
+Or maybe slightly stronger: “Are you joking?
 You know that it’s banking or bust for me!”

 If that’s you, you need to rethink what you just said.